 The answer is quite simple—protection!
 During your educational adventure, many of your assignments will revolve around utilizing found imagery online or through some other means (scanning, photographing, etc.), therefore, you should have an understanding that those items are from other people; as a designer, it is your job to cite your sources.
 There is nothing wrong with saying where you scored that great picture or who you shot ideas back-and-forth with to come up with that great new logo; in fact, you should be doing that regularly—you would expect people to do it with your works and ideas, right?!

 The eyes of the law are a little different when it comes to Fair Use, since cases are judged per-presentation instead of having a clear-cut listing as to what goes and what passes.

 As a student, you need to understand (and rather quickly) that the law isn’t ignored because you are in a classroom setting.
-There are strict standards when dealing with plagiarism with different institutions (here are CCAC‘s just to give you an idea), and using someone else’s materials is just that—borrowing someone else’s ideas and time.
+There are strict standards when dealing with plagiarism with different institutions (refer to your institution’s rules and practices), and using someone else’s materials is just that—borrowing someone else’s ideas and time.
 Stealing is when you put your name on that work and claim it as yours.

 As a professional, it means the difference between infringement lawsuits and a protecting created materials.

 Good artists copy; great artists steal.